Geo3ngel/Obsidian-DND/content/README.md

 # George's Compendium of DND Notes

 # CURRENT NOTES MODIFICATION TODO:
+Org structures still need work
+Manny NPCs are still missing/Need to be added
+- And organized at somepoint?
+- How are we going to link these to their respective districts?

 I want to enforce the following rough note guide:
 ## Quest Board
 - Who's got what going on for their backstory